TSA PreCheck vs. Global Entry vs. CLEAR – Which is Better in 2023?

 Global Entry is for those returning from international travel; TSA PreCheck is for those flying out of a United States airport.

-With Global Entry, you skip the standard customs lines and head to special kiosks.
+With Global Entry, you skip the standard customs lines and head to special kiosks or use the new Global Entry mobile app.
 After the machine recognizes your face, you may or may not have to fill out a digital customs declaration form (I have not had to in years).
 Approach the CBP officer; They will ask for more information or allow you to exit.
 All Global Entry memberships come with TSA PreCheck.

 With TSA PreCheck, you can use the special security lanes at more than 200 U.S. airports.
 In addition to usually faster lines, you do not have to remove your shoes, laptops, liquids bag, light jacket, or belt.
 TSA PreCheck memberships do not come with Global Entry.